cesbit/aiogcd/README.md

 Async Google Cloud Datastore API
 ================================
-Package aiogcd includes both a connector and orm layer.
-By design the connector has no orm dependencies.
+Package aiogcd includes both a Connector and ORM layer.
+By design the connector has no dependencies to the ORM layer.
 This makes it possible to use the connector without the orm layer if this is preferred.

 ---------------------------------------
   * [Installation](#installation)